molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Data I/O Framework
 ------------------

-Classes implementing the input/output of data of a certain type in a particular format (e.g. molecular structures in SD-file format) are derived from abstract base classes that follow the naming schemes
+Classes implementing the input/output of data of a certain type in a particular format (e.g. molecular structures in SD-file format) are derived from abstract base classes that follow the naming scheme
-*CDPL.<PN>.<DT>ReaderBase* and  *CDPL.<PN>.<DT>WriterBase*, respectively. *<PN>* denotes the *CDPL* sub-package name and *<DT>* is the name of the data type to read or write (e.g. `CDPL.Chem.MoleculeReaderBase`_ and `CDPL.Chem.MolecularGraphWriterBase`_).
+*CDPL.<PN>.<DT>ReaderBase* and  *CDPL.<PN>.<DT>WriterBase*, respectively. *<PN>* denotes the *CDPL* sub-package name and *<DT>* is the name of the data type to read or write (e.g. classes `CDPL.Chem.MoleculeReaderBase`_ and `CDPL.Chem.MolecularGraphWriterBase`_).
 These base classes are all derived from the abstract class `CDPL.Base.DataIOBase`_ which itself is derived from `CDPL.Base.ControlParameterContainer`_.
-Instances of concrete classes implementing a particular data I/O format thus support the configuration of their runtime behavior by control-parameters (see `CDPL.Chem.ControlParameter`_ for examples).
-The name of classes implementing the input/output of data in one of the supported formats all follow the scheme *CDPL.<PN>.<FID><DT>Reader* and *CDPL.<PN>.<FID><DT>Writer*, respectively where *<PN>* denotes the
+Instances of concrete classes implementing the I/O of data in a particular  format thus support the configuration of their runtime behavior by control-parameters (see
-*CDPL* sub-package name, *<FID>* is a format identifier (usually a characteristic file extension) and *<DT>* is the name of the data type to read or write (e.g. `CDPL.Chem.SDFMoleculeReader`_ and `CDPL.Chem.SDFMolecularGraphWriter`_).
+`CDPL.Chem.ControlParameter`_ for examples).
+The names of the format-specific classes all follow the scheme *CDPL.<PN>.<FID><DT>Reader* and *CDPL.<PN>.<FID><DT>Writer*, respectively where *<PN>* denotes the *CDPL* sub-package name, *<FID>* is a format identifier (usually a characteristic file extension) and *<DT>* is the name of the data type to read or write (e.g. `CDPL.Chem.SDFMoleculeReader`_ and `CDPL.Chem.SDFMolecularGraphWriter`_).

-These classes all expect an instance of class `CDPL.Base.IOStream`_ as constructor argument which abstracts the type of data source/sink to read from or write to.
-Subclasses of `CDPL.Base.IOStream`_ are provided that implement a particular type of storage such as files (class `CDPL.Base.FileIOStream`_) and in-memory strings (class `CDPL.Base.StringIOStream`_).
+Data reader classes all expect an instance of class `CDPL.Base.IStream`_ and data writer classes an instance of `CDPL.Base.OStream`_ as argument to their constructor.
+These stream-based I/O classes represent abstract storage devices which allow the same code to handle I/O to files, in-memory strings, or custom adaptor devices that perform arbitrary operations (e.g. compression) on the fly.
+Concrete types of storage devices are implemented by dedicated subclasses of `CDPL.Base.IStream`_ and `CDPL.Base.OStream`_  such as class `CDPL.Base.FileIOStream`_ for file I/O and `CDPL.Base.StringIOStream`_ for in-memory string data I/O, respectively.

+Since files represent the most dealt-with kind of data storage, file I/O-specific variants of reader/writer classes are provided that make reading/writing data from/to files more convenient.
+These classes follow the naming scheme *CDPL.<PN>.File<FID><DT>Reader* and *CDPL.<PN>.File<FID><DT>Writer* (for the meaning of *<PN>*, *<FID>* and *<DT>* see text above).
+Instead of an instance of `CDPL.Base.IStream`_/`CDPL.Base.OStream`_ they accept the path to a file as constructor argument and thus circumvent the need to explicitly create and manage instances of class `CDPL.Base.FileIOStream`_.

-Each data format implemented by the *CDPL* is described by an instance of class `CDPL.Base.DataFormat`_ which stores and gives access to relevant format-specific information such common file-extensions or mime-type.
+Each data format implemented by the *CDPL* is described by an instance of class `CDPL.Base.DataFormat`_ which stores and gives access to relevant format-specific information such as common file-extensions or mime-type.
 Pre-defined data format descriptors are exported as static attributes of classes following the naming scheme *CDPL.<PN>.DataFormat* where *<PN>* is the name of the *CDPL* sub-package implementing the format (e.g. `CDPL.Chem.DataFormat`_).

+The link between a `CDPL.Base.DataFormat`_ instance describing a particular data format and associated classes implementing the reading/writing of data in this format gets established by dedicated input- and output-handler classes.
+These classes provide factory methods to create a reader/writer class instance for a given file path or `CDPL.Base.IStream`_/`CDPL.Base.OStream`_ instance and follow the naming scheme
+*CDPL.<PN>.<FID><DT>InputHandler* and *CDPL.<PN>.<FID><DT>OutputHandler*, respectively (for the meaning of *<PN>*, *<FID>* and *<DT>* see text above; examples: `CDPL.Chem.SDFMoleculeInputHandler`_, `CDPL.Chem.SMILESMolecularGraphOutputHandler`_).
+For each data format supported by the *CDPL* an input- and/or output-handler class instance is registered at a data type-specific singleton class named
+*CDPL.<PN>.<DT>IOManager* (for the meaning of *<PN>* and *<DT>* see text above; example:
+`CDPL.Chem.MoleculeIOManager`_).
+Amongst others, the I/O manager classes provide methods to lookup a registered handler instance for a given file extension, mime-type or `CDPL.Base.DataFormat`_ object.
+This way it is possible to, e.g., write code that creates a reader class instance for the input of data from a file where the actual data format is determined lateron at runtime.
+In order to facilitate the writing of data format-independent code the *CDPL* provides special reader and writer classes that perform the runtime lookup of a suitable input/output handler and reader/writer class instantiation automatically.
+The classes follow the naming scheme *CDPL.<PN>.<DT>Reader* and *CDPL.<PN>.<DT>Writer*, respectively (examples: `CDPL.Chem.MoleculeReader`_ and `CDPL.Chem.MolecularGraphWriter`_).
+The constructors of the classes expect the data source/sink to be provided as a `CDPL.Base.IStream`_/`CDPL.Base.OStream`_ instance or specified as path to a file.
+If a file path is specified it is attempted to deduce the data format from the file name's extension.
+Optionally, a characteristic file extension string or a `CDPL.Base.DataFormat`_ instance can be provided in case the file extension is missing or unknown to the *CDPL*.
+If the data source/sink is provided as a `CDPL.Base.IStream`_/`CDPL.Base.OStream`_ instance then the explicit specification of the data format is mandatory.

 **TODO**